vzburke/ipv4check/README.md

 # IPV4Check - Webserver for reporting back ipv4 public IP address in various formats

+A simple self hosted website that returns the external IPv4 addresses of visitors in a varity of formats from a web browser or via cURL.

 ## Build
 ``` docker build -t ipv4check . ```